101 Things to do in Bournemouth – Christchurch Food Festival

 Dates

 The festival usually takes place over the late May Bank Holiday weekend.
-The 2025 dates are as follows:
+The 2026 dates were as follows:

 Price